 Abby would walk around the big pool and keep an eye on everyone.
 We had to reassure her a few times that everyone was okay and just playing, and they didn’t need her help.
 On one walk around the pool, Abby got a little too close to the edge of the swimming pool, she did not calculate the side of the spool, and she fell in.
 The look on her face was OH CRAP!

 Over the summer of 2017, my hometown flooded.
-Abby and family were visiting Wisconsin during this ordeal.
+Abby and her family were visiting Wisconsin during this ordeal.
 Our yard, my folks’ car, garage, and basement were all flooded, I know Abby probably did not know what was going on, but she knew something was going on that hurt her humans.

 If Abby knew someone was feeling down around the house, she would sit by them and try to comfort them as best she could.
-She was a great therapy dog for us and others when took Abby for walks through downtown, for many of the residents of the city as they dealt with the physical and emotional stresses of the flood.
+She was a great therapy dog for us and others when we took Abby for walks through downtown, for many of the residents of the city as they dealt with the physical and emotional stresses of the flood.

-Abby was a trooper because we lost power for a few days and she did not have A/C, but we did our best to keep her cool such as getting her blocks of ice and spraying her with water.
+Abby was a trooper because we lost power for a few days, and she did not have A/C, but we did our best to keep her cool such as getting her blocks of ice and spraying her with water.
 We did get her a pool to stay cool in, though she did not use the pool as much as we thought.

 Abby has been the inspiration for me to travel to South Carolina to visit her.
 She is not the best traveler herself, for she does get car sick at times, though she does like car rides.

-Now you know a little more about Abby, and how she is a beautiful pup.
+Now you know a little more about Abby and how she is a beautiful pup.

 **I do want to thank my sister Paula for the movie and some of the photos!**